junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean throws the phone to the middle of the table, wiping his face.
 "He's lying.
 He knew exactly where Nick's body is and he's not telling us.
 Freaking demons!"

-"What are we going to do?"
+"What are we gonna do?"
 Sam frowns at him.
 "He could be telling the truth, and we might just waste days and weeks digging empty graves -- if he even had one.
 Things were quite nasty back then, if you remember."

 "Yeah, hard to forget that big swan dive.
 Thought that was it back then, if Cas didn't bring you back.
 Speaking of --"